empowerhack/VaccinePass/README.md

 - Date vaccine given

 ## Slack Channel
-This is the slack channel for those who would like to communicate and collaborate with team members via **Slack**.
+This is the Slack channel for those who would like to communicate and collaborate with team members via **Slack**.
 Once you have joined the **Slack Team** [EmpowerHack_LDN] (http://slack.empowerhack.io), the channel for VaccinePass is `healthldn_vaccinepass`.